NVIDIA (NVDA) Price Prediction and Forecast 2025-2030 For February 11

 Shares of NVIDIA Corp.
-(NASDAQ: NVDA) was mostly flat on Tuesday, losing -0.58% after a strong five-day stretch that has seen the stock rise 9.10%.
+(NASDAQ: NVDA) were mostly flat on Tuesday, gaining 0.40% following a strong five-day stretch that has seen the stock rise 5.33%.
 That has been welcome news to investors who endured the AI sell-off that hit the market in January amid news of low-cost Chinese competitor DeepSeek, which resulted in the company shedding nearly $600 billion from its market cap — by far the largest single-day value wipeout in market history.

-Year-to-date, NVDA remains down -3.98%.
-Investors will want to mark Feb.
-26 on their calendars, when the company will announce its Q4 earnings.
+Year-to-date, NVDA is up 0.79%.
+Investors will hope for a rally into Wednesday, Feb.
+26, when the Magnificent Seven mainstay announces its Q4 2024 earnings.

 Over the past few years, AI has consistently fueled the largest gains for the market.
 And one company in particular is at the vanguard: NVIDIA.
 NVIDIA is the premier manufacturer of components critical to the surge in AI; namely, semiconductors, microchips, and graphics processing units (GPUs).
 As a result, the Santa Clara, Calif.-based company has seen its stock skyrocket in the recent past.
-Since the first day the market opened in 2023, shares have gained nearly 809%, and in the decade from August 2014 to the present, they are up a preposterous 33,951%.
+Since the first day the market opened in 2023, shares have gained nearly 854%, and since going public, NVIDIA’s stock is up a preposterous 348,400%.

 Despite those mind-boggling gains, analysts still expect enormous upside potential in the medium and long term.
 24/7 Wall Street has performed analysis to provide prospective investors and current shareholders with an idea of where NVIDIA’s stock might be headed over the course of the next five years.